-Dance and Movement Studies at Stony Brook University began with a series of courses in the Department of Physical Education in 1986, when Amy Yopp Sullivan was hired as Coordinator of Dance and as the first full-time faculty in Dance at the university.
+Dance and Movement Studies at Stony Brook University began with a series of courses in the Department of Physical Education in 1986, when Amy Yopp Sullivan was hired and became Coordinator of Dance.
 During the program’s tenure in Physical Education, a new dance and movement curriculum was developed, including courses in 20th Century Dance theory, Modern Technique and History, Ballet, Jazz, Improvisation, Tap Technique and History, Composition, Choreography, and Performance.
 During this time, Sullivan developed a new cross-listed course, Movement Awareness and Analysis, which became the basic curricular movement course in the Theatre Department until 2009.
 In addition, she received a Faculty Creative and Performance Arts Research Grant for a collaboration with Theatre Arts Faculty Member and Director Bill Bruehl for a dance drama, “The Wolf is a Dog Who Won’t Come to the Fire”.
 The production was performed at the T. Schrieber Theatre New York City; and the film of the performance won First Prize in a National Contest from the Institute for Creative Research.
 Students and professionals performed the work.

-The program in dance developed through support such as an Eli Lilly Foundation Teaching Fellowship in 1988-89 for various explorations into the interdisciplinary nature of dance, a Curriculum Development Award from the Office of the Provost in 1988, and numerous opportunities for the performance of the creative work developed at Stony Brook in venues such as the IV International New Music Festival in Kansas City, XIV International New Music Plus Festival in Austin, Texas, the Society for Electro-Acoustic Music in the US Festival at Dartmouth College, and various other community and university concerts.
+The program in dance developed through support such as an Eli Lilly Foundation Teaching Fellowship in 1988-89 for various explorations into the interdisciplinary nature of dance, a Curriculum Development Award from the Office of the Provost in 1988, and numerous opportunities for the performance of the creative work developed at Stony Brook at the Society for Electro-Acoustic Music in the US Festival at Dartmouth College, and various other community and university concerts.
 Sullivan also joined others to develop curricular intersections with music, theatre and visual art, like the FISPE grant in 1994 with Heidleberg College on Music and the Liberal Arts.
 In addition to her supportive colleagues in Physical Education, Sullivan was joined by two talented and dedicated dance professionals, Joan Frosch who taught from 1987-88; and Randy Thomas who began his tenure at the university in 1988.

 From 1990-2009 the dance program moved to the Department of Theatre Arts in the Staller Center for the Arts.
 Faculty who taught courses and/or choreographed for the program during this time included Alison Russell, Robin Gee, Randy Thomas, Jackie Raven, Aurora Reyes, Maria Loreta Celitan, Lynn Marie Ruse, Lyn Brown, Adesola Akinleye, Christopher Scott, Marsha Parillo, Catherine Lawrence, Erin Dudley, Laura Shapiro, and Joya Powell.
 During this decade the program worked in conjunction with the goals of theatre, continuing to develop interdisciplinary focus, while at the same time holding a strong advocacy for the significance of the particulars of dance.
 The dance minor was formalized and expanded during this time.
 New interdisciplinary courses “Decoding the Language of Dance” and “Body Narratives” were developed for the Honors College.
 Several Honors College students chose to develop their senior theses in interdisciplinary work.
 Some included investigations partnering dance with mathematics, cellular biology, anthropology, sociology and Africana Studies.
 Courses were developed in collaborative work and performances were created in dance styles and vocabularies as well as dance/theatre and physical performance.
 Collaborations with text, such as “Waiting for Godot”, were developed through the process of first breaking down the beats and actions of a script, then developing movement phrases that evolved out of the actions of the beat.
 Such work became a model for lively interactions with texts, theatrical lighting, design, music and character study.